 WhatsApp API: Hosting Options

 Previously, the only way to host WhatsApp API was through an On-Premises API on the BSP’s own servers.
-From 2022, BSPs will offer Cloud API, where the API will be hosted on Meta (formerly Facebook).
-Cloud API is currently only available in beta to selected BSPs.
+From May 2022, businesses could get WhatsApp Cloud API access and host their API directly from Meta.

-Businesses that are using a BSP with Cloud API access will have all the latest WhatsApp API features.
+Businesses using Cloud API will have all the latest API updates and features.
 By contrast, those using On-Premises APIs will not be able to access new WhatsApp API features until their BSPs perform API software upgrades manually.

 Under the notification-based pricing model, many BSPs charge companies on a per-message basis.
 But starting Feb 1, 2022, WhatsApp will switch to a conversation-based pricing model, in which businesses are charged per conversation.
 Now, take a closer look at each component that makes up a WhatsApp API account.